Just-deen/Github-Website-Deployment-/README.md

 ## (1.1) Common Issues (with Solutions) Faced When Hosting Static Websites on GitHub:

-• Always change the HTML filename to index.html.
+• Always change your main HTML filename to index.html.
+Your main HTML file can be your home page or any page that you consider to be the home or main page.

 • Use "root" or "docs" as needed on the following page: "Repository > Settings > Pages".
 Then scroll down.
 Check the 5th step in section 1.2 to know when to use either of them.